cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/detail-callouts/detail-generalized-parametric-model.md

-# Detail: Generalized Parametric Models
+# Detail: Generalized Parametric Model

 This page describes the **Generalized** model type in the **Parametric Model** and **Instantiated Model** boxes.
 These models offer a flexible framework where you